redhat-capgemini-exchange/fsi-fraud-detection/README.md

 ### Deploy the notebooks

-* Create a new Jupyther Notebook instance in project `fsi-fraud-detection-dev'.
+* Create a new Jupyther Notebook instance in project `fsi-fraud-detection-dev`.
 * Import GitHub repo `https://github.com/redhat-capgemini-exchange/fsi-fraud-detection`

 ### Run the notebooks